haharkagain/commoncrawl/README.md

 The output is in urlhits.txt.

 To run:
-install node and
+install node and npm install node-warc, then in the command line: node crawl.js
-npm install node-warc

 To stop:
 ctrl+C (it writes to file as it goes, so you get all the data you waited for)